TamasNeumer/Ph03nix-InterviewPrep/Web/CSS/CSS.md

   - The solution that works in all browsers, is to set a default font-size in percent for the <body> element
 - `font-weight` property specifies the weight of a font:
   - normal, bold
+  - Or you can specify it with a value e.g.: `font-weight: 400;`
 - `text-shadow` adds shadow to text.
   ```css
   p {